 It can be the case that speed tests have been performed simulating the copy of one large (movie) file.
 However, during the actual job on set, file sequences have to be copied (one file per frame).
 In these cases, the actual speed of copying file sequences can be significantly lower than the speed during testing with one large file.
 For the system, it makes a big difference whether one large file of 5 GB or 3000 single files adding up to 5 GB have to be copied.

 The reason for this is that each of the many files has to be treated individually during the copy process.
 As a result, copying many single files creates more work for the system and, therefore, a lot of overhead (“overhead” describes additional data that has to be taken care of but is not part of the actual user data to be copied.
 Processes like e.g., creating the destination files have to be performed many times).

 For this reason, in order to get results that you can rely on, it is important to configure the details of a speed test to be close to your actual scenario.

 While the speed test gives you some reliable results when you configure it correctly, there are certainly other factors that can influence your actual copy speed, and that should therefore be kept in mind.
 Let’s take a closer look below.

 What Else to Keep in Mind When Talking About Copy Speeds

-- Checksum creation: When reading the file for the copy process the dedicated copy software creates checksums that afterwards can assure an identical copy.
+- Checksum creation: When reading the file for the copy process, the dedicated copy software creates checksums that afterward can assure an identical copy.
 This additional processing can have consequences.
-For example working with MD5 checksums, your copy speed will be limited to roughly 300 MB/s independently of drive performance.
-You can work around such limitations by e.g. using xxHash as a checksum.
+For example, working with MD5 checksums, your copy speed will be limited to roughly 300 MB/s independently of drive performance.
+You can work around such limitations by e.g., using xxHash as a checksum.